SamuelSITRUK/Automate_the_Boring_Stuff_with_Python/README.md

 the code snippets that were created when I red the book "Automate the Boring stuff with Python".
 A good book with some extra features and informations missing form most beginner tutorials for Python.
+Some key point (and things to remember) from this book